probcomp/iventure/README.md

-## Interactive Venturescript, Metamodeling Language, and Bayesian Query Language Environment
+## Interactive Environment For Probabilistic Programming in Venturescript, Metamodeling Language, and Bayesian Query Language

 ## Installing